 There are several ways North Carolina residents can vote this year.

-- Vote by mail: Absentee ballots may be requested until October 27 at 5 p.m.
-Voters may request a North Carolina Absentee Ballot Request Form to be completed through mail, email or fax, or request an absentee mail ballot online through the Absentee Ballot Request Portal.
+- Vote by mail: Absentee ballots needed to be requested by 5 p.m. on October 27.
+Voters were able to request a North Carolina Absentee Ballot Request Form to be completed through mail, email or fax, or request an absentee mail ballot online through the Absentee Ballot Request Portal.
 Complete your absentee ballot in the presence of one witness and insert the ballot into the return envelope, sign the outside of the ballot return envelope, and have your witness complete the witness certification.
 Then, return your ballot to your county board of elections (by mail, postmarked on or before Election Day, and received by 5 p.m. on November 6, by commercial courier service, dropped off in person at your county board of elections office by 5 p.m. on Election Day, or dropped off in person at any early voting site in your county during voting hours).